 The Steve Cotter Kettlebell Push Pull Philosophy

-One of the many reasons that Steve Cotter kettlebell training programs are so successful is because Cotter puts so much research into his exercises.
-In fact, this is why so many people turn to hi for expertise.
-One of his most talked about training concepts is known as the push-pull series, which looks at the science between the Steve Cotter extreme kettlebell workout.
+One of the many reasons that Steve Cotter’s kettlebell training programs are so successful is because Cotter puts so much research into his exercises.
+In fact, this is why so many people turn to him for expertise.
+One of his most talked-about training concepts is known as the push-pull series, which looks at the science between the Steve Cotter extreme kettlebell workout.
 As the name suggests, these workouts use a unique system of pushing and pulling movements to maximize results.

 Getting Started With Steve Cotter Kettlebell Training

-Steve Cotter even has The Encyclopedia of Kettlebell Lifting, that is not only a massive book, but a 9-hour DVD on the topic.
+Steve Cotter even has The Encyclopedia of Kettlebell Lifting, which is not only a massive book but a 9-hour DVD on the topic.
 If you want to make sure you have all of your basis covered with kettlebell workouts, this is the approach to take.

 - Stand with your feet hip width apart, with the kettlebell right in between your legs, with a slight bend in your knee.